kyutai-labs/tts_longeval/README.md

 Not all flags are documented here, use `uv run -m tts_longeval --help` or check `tts_longeval/__main__.py` for more information.

+**Important:** On the first run for a TTS engine, or one of the followup task like ASR, models will be downloaded, `uv` envs will be created etc. Heavy parallelism might lead to corrupted envs or downloads.
+I thus recommend running `uv sync --locked` in the root of the repo, as well as in each engine folder in `external_tts/`.
+In case of issue with the HuggingFace downloaded models, you can try deleted the corresponding folder in `.cache/huggingface/hug` and re-run.

+**Warning:** Some methods are expected to fail on some samples, especially in `configs/baselines.toml`.
+Once you are sure all important errors are fixed, remove the `-D` flag to allow for as many samples as possible to be processed.

 ### TOML config format